blackbaud/sky-api-docs/content/docs/code/auth-code-flow/php/index.md

         ...</code></pre>
 </li>
 <li>
     <p>Open the **/includes/blackbaud/session.php** file.
-It begins by defining our **namespace blackbaud;**, allowing the methods and variables defined beneath it to be accessed by any other classes also under that namespace.
+It begins by defining our **namespace blackbaud**, allowing the methods and variables defined beneath it to be accessed by any other classes also under that namespace.
 Our original call to `/auth/authenticated/`  made use of the `isAuthenticated()` method in this Session object.
 This method checks for the existance of a PHP `$_SESSION` object and looks for an `access_token`.
 If the application has not yet been authorized by the end user, then `IsAuthenticated()` will return `false`.</p>

 <pre><code class="language-php">&lt;?php
     public static function isAuthenticated() {